Watch for Taurid fireballs

 The American Meteor Society explains what’s awesome about the Taurids:

 The Taurids (both branches) are rich in fireballs and are often responsible for increased number of fireball reports from September through November.

-Did we say fireballs?
-Yes!
-Last year, October and early November 2015, was an incredible year for the long-lasting Taurids.
+Two years ago, October and early November 2015, was an incredible year for the long-lasting Taurids.
 We received many, many photos of fireballs from watchful observers, which you can see here.

 The Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P Encke.
 When Earth travels through this belt of comet debris, bits and pieces of Comet 2P Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (17 miles/28 km per second).

 The original Taurid meteor stream was perturbed by Jupiter into the two branches: South and North Taurids.
 The South Taurids, the more prominent of the two, are active from about September 25 to November 25, whereas the (overlapping) North Taurids are active from about October 20 to December 10.

 Bottom line: The long-lasting South and North Taurid meteor showers produce meteors throughout October and November.
 Watch for them.